ycm-core/YouCompleteMe/README.md

 So just go through the installation guide and make sure you are using a correct `libclang.so`.
 I recommend downloading prebuilt binaries from llvm.org.

+### `CTRL-U` in insert mode does not work

+YCM keeps you in a `completefunc` completion mode when you're typing in insert mode and Vim disables `<C-U>` in completion mode as a "feature."
+Sadly there's nothing I can do about this.

 ### Why isn't YCM just written in plain VimScript, FFS?

 Because of the identifier completion engine and subsequence-based filtering.